Non-Current Liabilities

 What does debt maturity - thereafter mean?

-The total amount of debt principal due to be repaid after the company's primary five-year reporting period.
+The total amount of debt principal that must be repaid after the specified multi-year period.